-Alex Hilleary • May 23, 2018
+Alex Hilleary • February 04, 2019

-As we talked about previously, ads aren't the only way to monetize your live stream.
+Ads aren't the only way to monetize your live stream.
 Here's more on how to use ticketing to make money on your broadcasts.

 Happy Streaming 😃!